2020 Ignite Co-Chairs

 Mauri Robinson is the Logistics Specialist for CRST International Inc. He is a native of Birmingham, Alabama and a graduate of Shades Valley High School.
 He received a Bachelor of Science degree in Business Marketing and graduated Cum Laude from Morehouse College in 2008.

 Mauri is on the Board of Governors for the National Association of Nonprofit Organizations & Executives, United Way Hands On Leadership Cabinet and U.N.C.F Young Professionals Leadership Council.
+He is also an official ambassador for i3 Academy, the newest charter school in Birmingham.
 In the past, he served as Executive Board Treasurer for the Jackie Robinson National Alumni Association Foundation and past member of Rotaract Club of Birmingham.
 In addition, he is a member of Omega Psi Phi Fraternity, Inc. He was recognized as the “2016 Top Young Philanthropist” by Birmingham Metro Magazine.

 Active in the local community, Mauri serves as a certified referee for Lacrosse, Basketball and Football.
 His hobbies include competing in tough mudders and obstacle races, listening to jazz music, cigars and traveling.